tamer017/Multi-Angular-Photogrammetry/algorithms/feature_matching.md

 ### Handling Unknown Overlap

-Since the exact overlap between images is unknown, the evaluation is performed on every consecutive image pair (filtered by the prefix `all_souls`).
+Since the exact overlap between images is unknown, the evaluation is performed on every consecutive image pair from the subset.
 By checking the number of matches and reprojection error for each pair, we can:
 - Determine whether the overlap is sufficient.
 - Filter out pairs with inadequate overlap.
 - Adjust thresholds dynamically based on actual data.